apache/zeppelin/docs/manual/interpreters.md

 ## Interpreter binding mode

 Each Interpreter Setting can choose one of two different interpreter binding mode.
-Shared mode (default) and 'Per note session' mode.
+Shared mode (default) and 'Separate Interpreter for each note' mode.
 In shared mode, every notebook binded to the Interpreter Setting will share the single Interpreter instance.
-In 'Per note session' mode, each notebook will create new Interpreter instance.
+In 'Separate Interpreter for each note' mode, each notebook will create new Interpreter instance.
 Therefore each notebook will have fresh new Interpreter environment.

 <img src="/assets/themes/zeppelin/img/screenshots/interpreter_persession.png" width="400px">